 Of the "24 Histories", Shiji covers the early Han era, almost until the end of the reign of Emperor Wu. note The "Book of Han" (汉书, "Han Shu"), attributed to Ban Gu, covered mostly the Western Han, while the "Book of Later Han" (后汉书, "Hou Han Shu"), attributed to Fan Ye, covered the Eastern Han.

 - Wang Mang (45 BC 23 AD): Usurped the throne from the Han and enacted radical reforms which prove Socialism is Older Than Feudalism: land redistribution, income tax, state monopoly of key commodities.
+He was also the first ruler anywhere on Earth who's recorded to have abolished slavery.
 The upper class turned against him in no time, and his arrogance towards northern nomads didn't help.
 Ended in utter failure and the restoration of the Han, he became the stock figure for usurpers and the fate that befalls them.

 Depictions in fiction

 Wei, Shu, Wu.
-Wei is often referred to as Cao Wei after its founder Cao Pi, son of Cao Cao; Shu was founded by Liu Bei, a kinsman of the Han emperors and called itself Shu Han as successors to the Han; Wu was also called Eastern Wu or Dong Wu after its location to the east.
+Wei is often referred to as Cao Wei after its founder Cao Pi, son of Cao Cao; Shu was founded by Liu Bei, a kinsman of the Han emperors and called itself "Han" as successors to the Han (Shu is a term associated with modern-day Sichuan province; "Shu-Han" was a term invented by later historians, just like "the Byzantine Empire"); Wu was also called Eastern Wu or Dong Wu after its location to the east (well, south and south-east to be exact).
 Very famous period, the setting of a major Chinese novel (well, one very famous one and presumably others), many Chinese operas, movies, TV series, and all those games from Koei.

 Came about due to the collapse of the power of the Han emperors.
 Some date the beginning of the period to the Yellow Turban Rebellion of 184AD.
-From 190AD on, China was divided among feuding warlords before the three kingdoms around 220.
-Wei conquered Shu in 263 and the period ended with the overthrow of Wei by the Jin dynasty (265) and the subsequent conquest of Wu (280).
+From 190AD onwards, China was divided among feuding warlords before the Three Kingdoms around 220-222.
+Wei conquered Shu in 263 and the period ended with the overthrow of Wei by the Jin dynasty (266) and the subsequent conquest of Wu (280).